Cepave/CepaveJobs/README.md

 - Familiar with Task Runner (Grunt or Gulp)
 - Experience with module loader (Webpack, Browserify, or RequireJS)
 - Experience with web toolkit (Bootstrap, Foundation, or semantic-UI)
-- Experience with client-side graphics, animation and data visualization (SVG, HTML Canvas, CSS transitions/animations)
+- Acquainted with client-side graphics, animation and data visualization (SVG, HTML Canvas, CSS transitions/animations)
 - Experience with SPA (Single Page Application).
 - Understanding of UI/UX principles
-- Experience in open source projects.
+- Experienced in open source projects.

 ###### 【軟體工程師 - Devops】

 **工作內容**：

 - Solve configuration management, authentication, and scaling problems.
-- Operate and improve monitoring clusters, including patching to fix bugs.
+- Operate and improve monitoring clusters, including patching and fixing bugs.
-- Collaborate with others to deliver monitoring solutions.
+- Collaborate with the others to deliver monitoring solutions.
-- The role will be responsible for developing and maintain cloud computing services.
+- The role will be responsible for developing and maintaining cloud computing services.
-- Be responsible for the workflow of continuous integration.
+- Be responsible for the workflow of continue integration.
-- Evaluate release processes and tools for continual improvement.
+- Evaluate release processes and tools for advanced improvement.
 - Contribute to the release and change of the management process with developers and Operations.

 **基本要求**：